-II.B.3.b).(1)

-have current certification in the subspecialty by the

-American Board of Pathology or possess qualifications judged acceptable to the Review Committee.
+II.B.3.b).(1) have current certification in the subspecialty by a member board of the American Board of Medical Specialties or by a certifying board of the American Osteopathic Association, or possess qualifications judged acceptable to the Review Committee; and.
 (Core)

-[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this specialty/subspecialty]

-II.B.3.b).(1).(a)
+II.B.3.b).(2) have at least two years of experience in clinical informatics.
+(Detail)